 THERE ANY EVIDENCE THAT ENVIRONMENTAL PROTECTION WORKS?

-One of the most obvious measures of success is the recovery of several U.S. species that hovered on the brink of extinction only three decades ago, before Congress passed the Endangered Species Act (ESA).
+One of the most obvious measures of success is the recovery of several U.S. species that hovered on the brink of extinction less than four decades ago, before Congress passed the Endangered Species Act (ESA) in 1973.
 For example, enforcement of the ESA probably saved the American alligator.
-Its Asian counterpart, the Chinese alligator, without similar restrictions to protect the species is now virtually extinct in the wild.
+Its Asian counterpart, the Chinese alligator, which did not have comparable protections, is now virtually extinct; fewer than 200 individuals are estimated to exist in the wild.

-Other species that have recovered in various degrees--or at least not gone extinct--due to protection of the ESA are black-footed ferrets, bald eagles, and California condors.
+Other species in the United States that have recovered to various degrees--or at least not gone extinct--due to ESA protection are black-footed ferrets, bald eagles, and California condors.
 Many other species also occur in greater numbers and are more widespread than in earlier times.
 American buffalo and whooping cranes persist today due to concerted conservation efforts.
-Conditions for each of these species have improved greatly from the trajectory of destruction they were once on, and all are species that have benefited from conservation measures directed at protecting a few remaining populations.
-To me, these are signs of improvement.
+Conditions for each of these species have improved greatly from the trajectory of extermination they were once on.
+All are species that have benefited from conservation measures directed at protecting a few remaining populations.
+In terms of environmental protection, these are definite signs of improvement.

-Another improvement that I have witnessed relates to water quality.
+Another improvement relates to water quality.
 Prior to the Clean Water Act (CWA) of 1972, I spent time on two rivers that I would probably not visit again if they looked and smelled like they did then.
 One was the Black Warrior River in Alabama, which was polluted by a paper mill and other industrial wastes.
 The river today is far prettier and definitely smells better than it did 30 years ago.
-I'd say that is clearly an environmental improvement.
+Clearly that's an environmental improvement.

 Along the same lines, in the 1960s I was involved in a research project to test water quality conditions of the Kalamazoo River in Michigan.
 Along one stretch below the city, the river had more than 20 upstream paper mills!
 I remember setting nets for fish from a boat in a gray-colored river that had paper fibers floating throughout the water column.
 We never found a single fish; we saw no birds or mammals; and we pulled up only bright red, squirming midge larvae in the nets.
 Turtles were the only vertebrates in this part of the Kalamazoo River, and their primary food was midge larvae.

-I went back to the same area two years ago.
+I went back to the same area in the late 1990s.
 In addition to seeing an otter and a bald eagle nest with two babies, I saw people fishing from the bank.
 The river looked clean and clear.
 Problems may still exist because of contaminants that remain in the sediments, and perhaps locals are advised not to eat the fish.
 But today's river conditions are unquestionably an improvement from those 40 years ago.